Fence Installer Christine

 Putting up 300 feet of fence can cost quite a bit depending on design, materials, and site conditions.

-On average, homeowners typically spend between $4,500 and $15,000.
-The most affordable option is generally wood, at $15–$30 per installed foot.
+On average, expect to pay between $4,500 and $15,000.
+Wood is often the cheapest, usually $15–$30 per linear foot with installation.
 Vinyl typically costs $25–$40 per foot, while wrought iron or composite options can climb to $50 or more per foot.

 Does homeowner insurance cover new fence installation?